snowkylin/refsheet_chat/README.md

 short_description: Chat with a character via reference sheet!
 ---

-# Chat with Reference Sheet
+# Chat via Reference Sheet

 A demo of [Gemma 3](https://blog.google/technology/developers/gemma-3/), demonstrating its excellent vision and multilingual capability.